alirezadir/Production-Level-Deep-Learning/README.md

               * Marathon
       * 3. Deploy code as a "serverless function"
       * 4. Deploy via a **model serving** solution
+      * 5. [BentoML](https://github.com/bentoml/BentoML) - it can ease the process of exposing your ML as a REST API
   * Model serving:
       * Specialized web deployment for ML models
       * Batches request for GPU inference